gamblevore/speedie/Documentation/Speed.md

 However, if you use `C++` like `C++`, that is, you use new/delete, use it's string functions and it's file-functions, you'll find that Speedie's equivalent functions are much faster.

 Things get even better	for speedie when you compare it's memory management to `C++`'s shared_pointers, which are quite slow.
-Shared pointers are "new thing" in `C++` and help make it more reliable.
+Shared pointers are "the new thing" in `C++` and help make it more reliable.
 Sadly, you lose even more speed.

 With speedie, you keep the reliability and gain speed.